cynthiatliu/Classifying-Lattice-Structures-2/README.md

 one of I or P based on what the actual coordinates were.

 It appears at first glance from the data that this method might work but not well.
 I will do statistical analysis soon.
-Here were the resulting predictions:
+Here were the resulting predictions (note that I do not know how to format the results properly):

 #Results
 [ 0.
 0. 0.
 0. 4.
 2. 0.
 1. 1.
 3. 0.
 0. 3.
 3. 4.
 0. 0.
 5.